cropsinsilico/cropsinsilico.github.io/USER-GUIDE.md

 NOTE: Inputs can only be connected to outputs and vice versa.
 An input cannot be connected to another input.
 An output cannot be connected with another output.

-For more details, see the documentation for [https://cropsinsilico.github.io/cis_interface/getting_started.html#model-to-model-communication-with-connections](Model-to-model communication)
+For more details, see the documentation for [Model-to-model communication](https://cropsinsilico.github.io/cis_interface/getting_started.html#model-to-model-communication-with-connections)

 ## Adding an InPort / OutPort
 While each node has its own set of inputs and outputs, the entire graph likely